-You can use the resync tool to perform an initial synchronization from the source to the destination.
+You can use the resync command to perform an initial synchronization from the source to the destination.
 It iterates through all entries in the source server and compares them with their counterparts in the destination server.

 Any source entries that are not found in the destination are created.
 For entries that exist in both the source and the destination, any differences identified between them will cause the destination entry to be updated to match the source.

 You can run the resync --help command to see the complete usage information for the tool, but in many cases, you only need to specify the name of the sync pipe.
 For example:

 resync --pipe-name "LDAP Source to SCIM 2.0 Destination"